Shard-Labs/PoLido-docs/docs/administration.md

 ## Multisig details

-For Lido for Polygon, we use the [gnosis-safe](https://gnosis-safe.io/app/), and we require approval from 3 out of 5 members.
+ForLido on Polygon, we use the [gnosis-safe](https://gnosis-safe.io/app/), and we require approval from 3 out of 5 members.
 The members are:
 1. **Shard Labs:** `Jakov`
 2. **Lido:** `Vasiliy, Victor`
 3. **Polygon:** `Hamzah, Aishwary`

 The addresses of the multi-sig members are listed on the [deployments](https://github.com/Shard-Labs/PoLido/blob/main/mainnet-deployment-info.json#L3) page.
-The multi-sig instance is used both as the upgrade authority of the program and as the manager of the Lido for Polygon instance.
+The multi-sig instance is used both as the upgrade authority of the program and as the manager of theLido on Polygon instance.